 To make this long tale find its happy end, GenCon LLC showed its vision and utter coolness by giving a large budget to a bunch of crazy gamers.
 Through a lot of hard work and heated debates (interrupted by soda runs, of course), these gamers fashioned a set of cool D&D rules.
 True Dungeon was born, and its first run in 2003 had 500 enthusiastic gamers.
 As with JefCon, DM Jeff and a horde of friends/volunteers/minions strive every year to top the previous year's adventure.

-The year 2012 will be the 10th True Dungeon event at Gen Con, and it is moving into a huge 45,000 s.f.
+The year 2016 will be the 14th True Dungeon event at Gen Con, and it is housed in a huge 40,000 s.f.
 Exhibit Hall inside the Convention Center.
-Expected attendance should be easily over 6,000 tickets sold.
+Expected attendance should be easily over 8,000 tickets sold.